 I like the creamier semolina pudding.
 How do I do it?

 This recipe is for consistent semolina that can be unmolded.
-If you like it creamier, use one more cup of milk and pour it into ramekins to serve without unmolding.
+If you like it creamier, use one more cup of milk on the mix and serve in ramekins without unmolding.

 What other flavors can I infuse?